keep this website free for you. TaxTips.ca does

 individual, or can be split between spouses.

-To be eligible for this credit, neither the individual
+To be eligible for this credit, you must not have lived

 purchase or in any of the four preceding calendar years.